rtomik/k3s_ansible/readme.md

 - ArgoCD (GitOps Continuous Delivery)
 - Rancher (Kubernetes Management Platform)
 - Authentik (SSO)
-- Prometheus Stack (Monitoring)
+- Prometheus (Monitoring)
 - Grafana
 - GitLab
 - Homepage

+## Features

 ## Requirements

-- Linux system/vm/or WSL on Windows where you can clone the repo.
+- Linux system/vm or WSL on Windows where you can clone the repo.
 With Ansible and kubectl
-- Linux bare metal servers or VMs with installed Ubuntu Server 24.04 (recommended 3)
+- Servers/PCs/VMs with installed Ubuntu Server 24.04 min 16 GB RAM (recommended 3) refered as nodes
 - SSH access to all nodes (ssh keys to root)
 - Domain (recommended: https://porkbun.com/ or https://www.duckdns.org/)
 - Tailscale account https://login.tailscale.com/admin/settings/keys and create new auth keys
+- Optional: If you want to have TLS certificate on the services create cloudflare account and create api token
+- Optional: NFS share for media storage and backups

 ## Usage